ragultv/ragultv/README.md

 - 🏆 **Machine Learning Internship at Cognifyz Technologies**
   - Built ML models for restaurant ratings prediction, location analysis, and recommendations.
 - 🏆 **Machine Learning Internship at The Reciprocal Solution**
-  - Deployed ML models using Flask, integrated APIs with Postman, and gained hands-on experience in Docker-based deployment.
+  - Deployed ML models using Flask, integrated APIs with Postman, and gained hands-on experience in Docker-based deployme

----

-## 📚 Certifications
-- **DBMS** - Infosys Springboard
-- **SQL** - Infosys Springboard
-- **Generative AI Introduction** – Skillible (Accredited by AICTE)

 ---